How to fit roman blinds

-The first step is deciding on the placement of the Roman blinds - either inside or outside the window recess.
+Before learning how to fit roman blinds, the first step is deciding on the placement of the made to measure Roman blinds - either inside or outside the window recess.
 An inside placement appears elegant but be sure to check that sufficient space is available for the top fittings.
 An outside placement will make windows appear larger, not to mention that it is suitable for windows with limited recess and where curtains will not be placed.

 The steps for each type of placement will vary for obvious reasons.
 Be sure to read the instructions for hanging the Roman blinds, if possible, since these window treatments may have special steps.
 Keep the tools for the activity within easy reach, too.

-Before hanging the Roman blinds, keep these important things in mind about their placement.
+Before learning how to hang roman blinds, keep these important things in mind about their placement..

 - Check with the manufacturer about special headings for the blinds.
-Most come with Velcro-type headings that will cover 1-2 inches of the blinds at their top; measure the fastening from the top of the blinds that will be covered to a few millimeters above the window sill.
+Most come with Velcro-type headings that will cover 1-2 inches of the blinds at their top; measure the fastening from the top of the blinds that will be covered to a few millimetres above the windowsill.

-- Allow a few millimeters of allowance on either or both sides of the blinds for ventilation purposes.
+- Allow a few millimetres of allowance on either or both sides of the blinds for ventilation purposes.
 Otherwise, the windows may have unwanted condensation.

 Basically, hanging the Roman blinds via an interior mount means attaching the shades to the "ceiling" portion of the window frame.
 In contrast, an exterior mount means attaching the shades to the "walls" of the window frame, which can either on the left or side window.

-• Install the brackets by using the screws made for the purpose.
-You may have to line up the the brackets with the window frame's edge while matching the screws with the brackets' holes before screwing them in place.
+- Install the brackets - Install the brackets by using the screws made for the purpose.
+You may have to line up the brackets with the window frame's edge while matching the screws with the brackets' holes before screwing them in place.

 Of course, it is important to check that the installed Roman shades will actually look good and operate well.

 In case of an exterior mount, keep these tips in mind although the basic steps involved in an interior mount remain the same.
 First, check that the blinds are sufficiently large to cover the entire window with 4-8 inches of allowance on all four sides.
-Second, check that the fitting is just right with the wall above the window and window sills (e.g., radiator) as considerations.
+Second, check that the fitting is just right with the wall above the window and windowsills (e.g., radiator).